pierreglaser/hpc-tutorial/README.md

 # HPC tutorial: run Python code on a slurm cluster using joblib and dask

-This repository contains sample code and bash scripts to set up a `Python` environment necessary to natively distribute `Python` code on a slurm cluster.
+This repository contains simple tutorial to showcase the how `joblib` and `dask`, two `Python` libraries can parallelize `Python` code, both on a single machine and on a distributed computing cluster such as slurm.

-Once you're set up, no `slurm`/`bash` surgery is needed.
+It also contains standalone instruction install the necessary `Python` libraries/development environment.